 - By DirSync, AAD Sync or AAD Connect.
 KB004336

-Export, Extract and Upload Files to Azure, by running the Google Vault Extractor, followed by AZCopy.
+Export, Extract, and Upload Files to Azure by running the Google Vault Extractor, followed by UploaderWiz

 - From the client computer, run the Google Vault Extractor to export the items in the Google Vault.

-- For example, this AZCopy example would upload the local directory C:\\GVE\\Export to a Blob named migrationwiz within the BitTitan Azure Storage Account: AzCopy /Source:C:\\GVE\\Export /Dest:https://BitTitan.blob.core.windows.net/migrationwiz /DestKey:xxxxxxxxxx /S
+- For example, this UploaderWiz example would upload the local directory

-- Note: You have the option to upload these to a specific Azure data center.
-This is done by either using the UploaderWiz optional parameter of azurelocation=gov, ger or china; or by using AZCopy and specifying the URL (refer to this TechNet article for more information).
+Note: You have the option to upload these to a specific Azure data center.
+This is done by using the UploaderWiz optional parameter of azurelocation=gov, ger or china.
 KB004975

 - Create the customer.
 KB005421

-- Click on EndPoints >Add Endpoint > Enter endpoint name > For endpoint type, select Google Vault.
+- Click Endpoints >Add Endpoint > Enter Endpoint name > For Endpoint type, select Google Vault.

 - Enter Storage Account Name and Access Key in the fields provided.

-- Click on EndPoints > Add Endpoint > Enter endpoint name > For endpoint type, select Office 365> fill in the required fields.
+- Click Endpoints > Add Endpoint > Enter Endpoint name > For Endpoint type, select Office 365> fill in the required fields.

 - Add items to MigrationWiz project.
 We recommend that you use the AutoDiscover items feature to import all the items from the Azure blob container.
 Select Add > Autodiscover Items.